BRUTILE Collection is inspired by Brutalist Architecture movement and the ancient craft of Tilework.

 It must be mentioned that the two different aspects are interconnected and the archetypal forms inspired by the Brutalist Architecture are meant to emphasize the character of the tile surface, which is also magnified by the square tiles and thicker grout lines on the edges.

 Sketching & 3d Modeling | Physical Experimentation, Woodworking | Tile Installation, Grouting, Cleaning, Sealing and Polishing.

 As the line between fine art and design becomes increasingly blurred, Nima Abili stands somewhere in the middle, crafting furniture that is just as much a feat of engineering as it is a work of art.
-His work has been described by scholars as 'multidisciplinery,' as ‘fusion of art, craft and design,’ as defusing the line between the natural and the abstract.
+His work has been described by scholars as ‘multi-disciplinery,’ as ‘fusion of art, craft and design,’ as defusing the line between the functional and the abstract.

-In his recent series, Brutile, Nima creates handmade furniture using the ancient craft of tilework with a modern approach.
+In this recent collection, Brutile, Nima creates handmade furniture using the ancient craft of tilework with a modern approach.
 Brutile is not a departure, but rather reconnecting with tile, the material that came to inform his work from its very begining.